How to do the GAPS Diet with Histamine Intolerance

 Other histamine resources:

-#1 – DAO supplementation to supply the enzyme that breaks down histamine:
+#1 – Supplements that support DAO, the enzyme that breaks down histamine:

 - Vitamin C